Joan Prefontaine

 On Labor Day weekend, before we leave our summer cabin for home and school, my cousin and I cruise the lake one last time, cutting the speed boat engine in Turtle Bay so we can lie back and observe the stars.
 In the sheltered reed-beds, with a backdrop of birches and pines, we recall whatever the season has changed for us, and scribble our wishes for the coming year on scraps of paper by flashlight.
 We poke these scraps into a bottle that once held blackberry brandy, twisting the lid tightly over its trace of sticky sweetness.
 Then we attach a rock with twine to the neck of the bottle, and fling it out, as far as we can, into the shadowy ripples.

-the catch and release
+night angling the catch and release of dreams

 About the Author